 I also like that here the water tracker is also next to the steps tracker.
 Both these things influence a lot our physical and mental health, so it’s convenient to have those together.

 Sleep is probably the most neglected way of self-care.
 It’s definitely the first thing to go when we need some extra time.

 Of course, we shouldn’t do that.
-If you don’t get enough sleep, you won’t be on your 100%, you will make more mistakes and generally, you’ll be more prone to have a tough day ahead of you.
+If you don’t get enough sleep, you won’t be at your 100%, you will make more mistakes, and generally, you’ll be more prone to have a tough day ahead of you.
 Create a sleep log and make sure you get your needed dose of rest.